The following is a lightly edited transcript.

 In other words, it’s not simple.
 But I’m going to pick a simple sentence, one that comes from Scripture, because we need clear and simple things to live by.
 Here’s the sentence that I think is simple and true: Unbelief is the root of yielding to despondency.

 I’ll pass over the issue of where despondency comes from, because it’s very complex.
 Wherever it comes from, unbelief is at the root of making peace with it, yielding to it, giving no spiritual warfare to fight it, being negligent in putting on the armor of God and so on.
-Now I want illustrate this briefly by looking at the Psalm and then looking at Jesus.
+Now I want to illustrate this briefly by looking at the Psalm and then looking at Jesus.

 So here’s this man.
 The cork is pulled out at the bottom of his life.
 His heart and his flesh are just about depleted, and he says — perhaps with his last breath — “but God is the rock (or strength) of my weak, failing life and my portion forever.”

 So my point is, wherever this despondency may come from, it’s unbelief that doesn’t say “but God.”
 It’s unbelief that puts up no resistance.
 It’s unbelief that doesn’t take the shield of faith and the sword of the Spirit and fight.
 That much I think we can say with clarity from Scripture.
 “My body is shot, my heart is almost dead, and for whatever reason I will not yield.
-I will trust to God though my strength is gone.”
+I will trust in God though my strength is gone.”

 Psalm 19:7: “The law of the Lord is perfect, reviving the soul.”
 The word of God is given to revive souls.
 The saints’ souls need to be restored and revived.
 That means despondency comes and the word of God is given to restore it.